Dodge Caravan: Transmissions

-Both a 3-speed TorqueFlite automatic transmission and a 5-speed manual were available with all inline-four engines, including the turbocharged 2.5-liter (this was a rare combination).
+Both a 3-speed TorqueFlite automatic transmission and a 5-speed manual were available with all straight-four engines, including the turbocharged 2.5-liter (this was a rare combination).
 The Plymouth Voyager, which was a rebadged version of the Caravan, was also available with a manual transmission.
-The Chrysler Town & Country, released in 1990, which was a more luxurious repackaged version of the Caravan, had no manual transmission option.
+The Chrysler Town & Country, released in 1990, was a more luxurious repackaged version of the Caravan and had no manual transmission option.
 Manual transmissions were not available on V6 models of the passenger Caravan, but were an option on the Mini Ram Van and Caravan C/V's long-wheelbase models with a 3.0 L V6.

 The V6 engines were only offered with the venerable fully hydraulically operated TorqueFlite, until the computer-controlled Ultradrive 4-speed automatic became available in 1989.
 The Ultradrive offered better fuel economy and responsiveness, particularly when paired with the inline-four engine.
 However, it suffered from reliability problems, usually stemming from what is known as "gear hunt" or "shift busyness", resulting in premature wear of the internal clutches.
 It also required an uncommon type of automatic transmission fluid and is not clearly labeled as such, leading many owners to use the more common Dexron II rather than the specified "Mopar ATF+3", resulting in transmission damage and eventual failure.
 Early model transmissions would eventually be retrofitted or replaced with the updated versions by dealers under warranty.